iabdurrahman/fishcounter-training/README.md

 pip install -r requirements.txt
 ```

 ## How to Train your Model

+### notes : make sure you change the config file pretrained path to the model that you want to continue training

-Run this script in the YOLOv6 directory
+Run this script in the YOLOv6 directory (ubuntu)

 ``` bash
 python3 tools/train.py \